+What's New for 2012 2

-What's New 2
+What's New for 2013 2

 Reminders 2

 Introduction 2

-1. Overview of Depreciation .
-3 .
-5
+Chapter 1.
+Overview of Depreciation

+What Property Can Be Depreciated?
+4

+What Property Cannot Be Depreciated?
+6

+When Does Depreciation Begin and End?
+7

+What Method Can You Use To Depreciate

 Your Property?
+7

-What Is the Basis of Your Depreciable 7
+What Is the Basis of Your Depreciable

-Property?
-11 13 13
+Property? .
+11

+How Do You Treat Repairs and

+Improvements? .
+12

+Do You Have To File Form 4562? .
+12

-How Do You Correct Depreciation Deductions?
+How Do You Correct Depreciation

+Deductions? .
 13

-2. Electing the Section 179 Deduction 16 18 19 23
+Chapter 2.
+Electing the Section 179

+Deduction

+What Property Qualifies?

+What Property Does Not Qualify?

+How Much Can You Deduct?

+How Do You Elect the Deduction?

+When Must You Recapture the Deduction? .
+23

-3. Claiming the Special Depreciation Allowance 25
+Chapter 3.
+Claiming the Special Depreciation Allowance

-Allowance?
+What Is Qualified Property?
+Election to Accelerate Certain Credits in Lieu

+of the Special Depreciation Allowance

+How Much Can You Deduct? .
+30

+How Can You Elect Not To Claim an Allowance? .
+30

+When Must You Recapture an Allowance? .
+31

-4. Figuring Depreciation Under MACRS Which Depreciation System (GDS or ADS) Applies?
+Chapter 4.
+Figuring Depreciation Under MACRS .
+31

+Which Depreciation System (GDS or ADS)

+Applies? .
+32

 Which Property Class Applies Under GDS?

 What Is the Placed in Service Date?

 What Is the Basis for Depreciation?

 Which Recovery Period Applies?

 Which Convention Applies?

 Which Depreciation Method Applies?

-How Is the Depreciation Deduction 34 35 38 38 38 41
+How Is the Depreciation Deduction Figured?

-Figured?
 How Do You Use General Asset Accounts?
+50

-When Do You Recapture MACRS Depreciation?
+When Do You Recapture MACRS E A

+Depreciation? .
+54

-5. Additional Rules for Listed Property What Is Listed Property?
+Chapter 5.
+Additional Rules for Listed

+Property

+What Is Listed Property?

 Can Employees Claim a Deduction?
+56

-What Is the Business-Use Requirement?
+What is the Business-Use Requirement?
+57

 Do the Passenger Automobile Limits Apply?
+61

 What Records Must Be Kept?
+65

-How Is Listed Property Information Reported?
-59 60 61 65
+How Is Listed Property Information

+Reported?
+67

-6. How To Get Tax Help 71
+Chapter 6.
+How To Get Tax Help 67

-Appendix A - MACRS Percentage Table Guide 74
+Appendix A 70

+Appendix B 98

+Glossary 09

+Index